uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

-The first author, Sébastien Bubeck, gave a talk of the same name at CSAIL MIT on the same evening the paper was published (22nd of March).
+The first author, Sébastien Bubeck, gave a talk of the same name at CSAIL MIT on the same day the paper was published (22nd of March).
 If you have 50 minutes to spare, I highly recommend viewing the recording as an abridged version of the paper's findings.

 <br>
 <div align="center"><iframe style="height:380px;width:80%" src="https://www.youtube.com/embed/qbIk7-JPB2c" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>